parsonsmatt/parsonsmatt.github.io/_posts/2015-11-19-intuition_on_monad_as_context.markdown

 Reader had 729 implementations, but that didn't really affect much.
 Instead, it was nicer to think about it in terms of a decision tree that was ruled by a single decision.

-State is similar, but since we are able to update the state as we go along, we're able to build a decision tree on the fly, where each function in the applicative sequence
+State is similar, but since we are able to update the state as we go along, we're able to build a decision tree on the fly, where each function in the applicative sequence gets to update the state.

+{{ write an example where the state changes }}

+To wrap up, a functor is a context where we can map over, but we can't look at the context, and we can't change the context.
+An Applicative allows our contexts to interact independently of the values contained in the contexts.
+This is a lot more power!
+But it's still perhaps a bit more limited than we might want.

+What if we want to alter the context based on the values produced by the computation?

 ## Monad

-## Map, Join, Return
+## fmap, Join, Return